If you could write a letter to your sixteen year old self, what would you say?

 Your first job is going to be one where you are going to learn a great deal.
 You’re going to spend twelve years there before finally moving on.
 Not entirely because you want to or even because you’re reached the ceiling.
 You’re going to leave because of a personality clash with the new kid on the block, your Mentor’s youngest son.
 The two of you won’t see eye to eye.
 Don’t even bother trying.
-This is an instance where you will see that blood is thicker than water, but also learn of a father’s way of placating his son’s guilt for being the driver of the vehicle that ultimately killed his mother.
 Remember what I said about experience requiring sacrifice – this is one of those times.
-You’ll leave there with a heavy heart, and with gratitude too, because your Mentor has paid for you to study International Trade because your parents couldn’t afford to send you to college or university…
+You leave there with a heavy heart, and with gratitude too, because your Mentor has paid for you to study something.
+Your parents couldn’t afford to send you to college or university…

 Another bizarre phase you’ll go through is a love of all things British.
 Why, I’m not entirely sure, but you will want to own everything you can lay your hands on that has a beefeater, London Tower, the Union Flag, a traditional red telephone booth or Doctor Who on it.
 Then it will New York – this I understand because part of your writing dream is to write in the Big Apple.
 You’re even going to enter the Green Card lottery.
 Yes, you’re going to, even though the outcome is unknown.
 Heaven knows the odds are better than the South African Ithuba Lottery.

 You’re going to learn about serious graft, girl.
 You’re going to work on a farm – in the packhouse, in the fields, with the people.
 You’re going to last a little over 18 months and then all your little pigs are going to go AWOL.
-That adrenal burnout thing the gym saves you from…this is it.
+That depression thing the gym saves you from…this is it.
 You’re going to have to resign or face the possibility of being institutionalized.
-You’re going to wake up from almost 36 hours of medically induced sleep, only to see your father crying at your bedside because he worries about you so much.
+You’re going to see your father cry at your bedside because he worries about you so much.
 Your mom cries too, but behind closed doors.
 Only later in your life do you really get just how much those two people love you.

 Your third job is going to be one that you really enjoy.
 Not because of the type of work specifically, but because of the people.
 You’re going to be nurtured into a better person and treated well.
 You’re going to have a sense of belonging.
 You’ll sometimes think about how you’re going to say goodbye to everyone should you win the Green Card Lottery, but you don’t dwell on those thoughts too long.

-You’re going to get treated like a lady by a guy friend of yours who ultimately is young enough to call you “Tannie”.
+You’re going to get treated like a lady by a guy friend of yours.
 It is going to surprise the hell out of you, because you’re not used to it.
 He’s going to pick you up one afternoon, under the ruse of coming to catch up over a cup of coffee (which you’ve now had to buy!) only to tell you to leave your phone, wallet and shoes at home.
-He’s going to take you down to the beach and surprise you with a bunch of lavender flowers, picked from his mother’s garden.
+He’s going to take you down to the beach and you’re going to share a bottle of wine, a packet of crisps and some grapes at the water’s edge, while watching the sunset.
 Afterwards he’s going to treat you to fish ‘n chips on the local (London) bus.
 It is going to be an evening you’re going to remember – not because you’re hoping for more than friends, but because he’s made you forget about life for a while (now Piano Man is stuck in my head!)